Welcome to today's edition of the Rush 24-7 podcast.

 It's not a progressive position to take a human life.

-That, folks, what do you what do you call that?
+That, folks, what do you call that?

-The Pope gives Obama a book that makes that point has that passage paraphrased.
+The Pope gives Obama a book that makes that point, has that passage paraphrased.

 That's kind of a slap.

-It's the Pope.
+That's the Pope.

-Look, I know you're a liberal.
+Look, I know you're liberal.

 I know you're progressive, but there's nothing progressive.